Full and Happy Bellies

 Know what won’t boost your immunity?
 You guessed it: sugar.
 Sugar wreaks havoc on your immune system and leaves you vulnerable to all the nasty bugs out there.
 And once the bug is in your system, it feeds on sugar and exacerbates the illness.

-If you love your sweet stuff, my recommendation is to ease way up when you’re feeling sick.
+My recommendation is to ease way up on the sugar when you’re sick.
 Otherwise, you’ll just be sick for longer.
 The choice is yours…

 Hope you all stay healthy out there!